yclas/guides/docs/Payment-set-up-payment-gateways.md

-Note: Only paypal works with the free Yclas self-hosted version [premium themes!](https://selfhosted.yclas.com/).
-Upgrade your Yclas site to activate this feature.
+Note: Only Paypal works with the free Yclas self-hosted version [buy Pro to enable all payment gateways](https://yclas.com/self-hosted.html).

 **Related posts:**